rjferguson21/big-bang/docs/developer/ci-workflow.md

 Within the teardown process, the commit scoped terraform workspace is also deleted to ensure the remote state remains clean.

-For example, if an EKS cluster fails to provision, a full teardown of BigBang, EKS, and the network will be run, even though BigBang was never deployed.
-This will result in 2 failing jobs (EKS up and BigBang down), but will ensure that no infrastructure resources become orphaned.
+For example, if an RKE2 cluster fails to provision, a full teardown of BigBang, RKE2, and the network will be run, even though BigBang was never deployed.
+This will result in 2 failing jobs (RKE2 up and BigBang down), but will ensure that no infrastructure resources become orphaned.